 In addition to healthcare benefits, retirees may elect to receive life insurance benefits.
 Basic and supplemental life insurance is available for the individual retirees and spouses of retirees subject to maximum values.
 Employers pay approximately 50% of monthly premiums for individual retirees.
 The retiree is responsible for 100% of the premium for dependents.
-Effective January 1, 2018, the total monthly premium for retirees varies according to age group.
+The total monthly premium for retirees varies according to age group.